RenderHaven/Tasky/README.md

 ## 📦 Deliverables

 1. **GitHub Repo**: [Tasky GitHub Repository](https://github.com/RenderHaven/Tasky)
-2. **Demo Video**: A working demo of the app can be found in the [https://drive.google.com/file/d/1u1hbpgAjKgjIcRpKkBGnzum0WLfFOnPR/view?usp=sharing](#).
-(Please replace with actual link once uploaded.)
+2. **Demo Video**: A working demo of the app can be found in the [Link](https://drive.google.com/file/d/1u1hbpgAjKgjIcRpKkBGnzum0WLfFOnPR/view?usp=sharing).
 3. **README**: Detailed instructions on setting up and using the app.

 ## Setup Instructions